nodeset-org/hyperdrive/specs/config.md

 - `value` (Parameter Type, required): the current value assigned to this parameter according to the latest saved configuration.
 The type of the value must correspond to the Parameter Type used above.

 - `advanced` (bool, optional): indicates whether this parameter should be hidden from the user unless they've entered "advanced mode" during service configuration, where all options are present.
 If not provided, defaults to `false`.

+- `disabled` ([Dynamic bool](./types.md#dynamic-properties), optional): indicates whether this parameter should remain visible, but not interactive ("grayed out") in the configurator UI.
+If this is true, we suggest updating the description to indicate *why* it's disabled for the user's own knowledge.

 - `hidden` ([Dynamic bool](./types.md#dynamic-properties), optional): prevents the parameter from appearing in the configurator UI at all.
 This is helpful if you have parameters or internal system settings that need to be changed depending on various other configuration settings, but should not be user-accessible.